-Figure 147 · Model Selector .ibs File
+Figure 145 · Model Selector .ibs File

-With this Model Selector feature support, users can load the .ibs file from Libero SoC into Signal Integrity applications or IBIS simulators and switch the I/O to different models for individual I/Os on-the-fly in the tools.
+The advantage of Model Selector feature is that you can load the .ibs file from Libero SoC into Signal Integrity applications or IBIS simulators and switch the I/O to different models for individual I/Os on-the-fly in the tools.
 There is no need to go back to the Libero SoC I/O Attribute Editor to change the I/O settings and run Compile to switch to different I/O settings.